BGR-EGHA/LSAT-Documentation/source/ANALYSIS/ModelManagment/ModelBuilder.rst

 * Delete the model (14)
 * Open the model in the :doc:`Zoning Widget</ANALYSIS/ModelManagment/Zoning>` (15)

-The reciever operating characteristics (ROC) Curve is displayed in (17).
+The receiver operating characteristics (ROC) Curve is displayed in (17).
-If you generated a model using multiple samples a range will indicate the minnium and maximum ROC curves.
+If you generated a model using multiple samples a range will indicate the minimum and maximum ROC curves.

 .. _mbadvancedsettings: